narqm/stylus/README.md

 ```

 The `path` field is the only one required to run, everything else is optional.
 However, the `author` field is recommended, as the API supports search by author.
 The `-b` argument is an optional flag to call the `outline_rebuilder` method.
 This is to deal with string-encoding issues that can arise when `pypdf` reads PDFs with nested outlines (bookmarks).
-It currently supports outlines nested one element deep.

 ## Example
 The following command will get the metadata for _Statistical Inference_ by George Casella.